-Los Angeles man pleads guilty to murdering sheriff's deputy in 2016
+California man pleads guilty to murdering sheriff's deputy in 2016

 Lovell also pleaded guilty to attempted first-degree murder, burglary, felon in possession of a gun, robbery and false imprisonment.

-Owen was a husband and father and a 29-year veteran of the department, according to the Los Angeles Daily News.
+Owen was a husband and father and a 29-year veteran of the department, the Los Angeles Daily News reported.